kshutkin/package-build/pkgbld/README.md

 `pkgbld` reads all installed packages named `pkgbld-plugin-*` and assumes they are plugins

-Plugins suppose to implement one or more of following interface methods as their package exports:
+Plugins suppose to implement one or more of the following interface methods as their package exports:

 ```
 interface PkgbldPlugin {